 Some of the most destructive effects of wind and hail are the ones you can’t see right away:

 If you suspect any of these issues, call a certified restoration team.
-At Titus Restoration, we know how to detect and treat damage that might otherwise be missed—using moisture mapping tools, thermal imaging, and thorough inspections to uncover the full scope of your storm damage.
+At Titus Contracting, we know how to detect and treat damage that might otherwise be missed—using moisture mapping tools, thermal imaging, and thorough inspections to uncover the full scope of your storm damage.

 One of the biggest mistakes homeowners make after a storm is rushing to clean up before capturing the damage.
 It’s understandable—you want to protect your home and move on.
 But without thorough documentation, your insurance company may dispute or deny parts of your claim.